 Griffin has served as an officer in the U.S. Army Reserve, Judge Advocate General's (JAG) Corps, for over 20 years and currently holds the rank of Lieutenant Colonel.
 He was mobilized to active duty in 2005 as an Army prosecutor at Fort Campbell, Kentucky, and served with the 101st Airborne Division (Air Assault) in Mosul, Iraq, for which he was awarded the Combat Action Badge.
 He is currently serving as Acting Commander for the 139th Legal Operations Detachment (LOD) at Fort Bragg, North Carolina.
 Prior to his current post, Griffin served as senior legislative advisor to the Under Secretary of Defense for Personnel and Readiness at the Pentagon.
 In July 2018, Lieutenant Governor Griffin, in his capacity as a Lieutenant Colonel in the United States Army Reserve, received his master's degree in strategic studies from the U.S. Army War College, Carlisle Barracks, Pennsylvania.

 Tim is active in the community.
 He currently serves on the board of Our House shelter for the working homeless and previously served on the boards of the Florence Crittenton Home for unwed mothers and Big Brothers Big Sisters of Central Arkansas.

 He graduated from Magnolia High School, Hendrix College in Conway and Tulane Law School in New Orleans and attended graduate school at Oxford University in England.
-His wife Elizabeth is from Camden, and they currently live in Little Rock with their two children, Mary Katherine, 10, and John, 7.
+His wife Elizabeth is from Camden, and they currently live in Little Rock with their three children, Mary Katherine, John, and Charlotte Anne.
 They are members of Immanuel Baptist Church of Little Rock.